-Earlier this week, news broke that one of Russia’s advanced, fifth generation fighters, the Su-57, had crashed in the nation’s far East region.
-Soon after, evidence began to emerge that the crash may have involved the nation’s first ever serially produced Su-57.
+Last year, one of Russia’s advanced, fifth-generation stealth fighters, the Su-57, crashed in the nation’s far east region.
+Soon after, evidence began to emerge that the crash may have involved the nation’s first-ever serially produced Su-57.

 This isn’t the first embarrassment for the long-troubled Su-57 program, but it could potentially be among the last.
 After years of development struggles, there may not be enough spit and polish left in the Kremlin to make this flying turd shine.

 The Su-57 began its life as a joint venture between Russia and India, with India backing out of the program when it became apparent that the expensive platform couldn’t deliver on its promises of stealth performance.
-Since then, the 12 prototype fighters Russia built have served as the nation’s “fifth generation” fleet, though only one came equipped with the engine Russia intended all Su-57s to run.
+Since then, the 12 prototype stealth fighters Russia built have served as the nation’s “fifth-generation” fleet, though only one came equipped with the engine Russia intended all Su-57s to run.